HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>subject_id</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
-        String containing a unique identifier for subject; required if known when the <code>subject_name</code> parameter is present.
+        String containing a unique identifier for the human requestor; required if known when the <code>subject_name</code> parameter is present.
 For US Realm, the value of the string <strong>SHALL</strong> be the subject's individual National Provider Identifier (NPI); omit for subjects who have not been assigned an NPI.
       </td>
     </tr>
     <tr>
       <td><code>subject_role</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
-        String containing a code identifying the role of the subject; required if known when the <code>subject_name</code> parameter is present.
+        String containing a code identifying the role of the human requestor; required if known when the <code>subject_name</code> parameter is present.
 For US Realm, the value of the string <strong>SHALL</strong> be a code from the National Uniform Claim Committee (NUCC) Provider Taxonomy.
       </td>
     </tr>
     <tr>